rumoffu/machinelearning/declmtd/4hw/README.txt

   items of the greater value-to-weight ratio and just keep going until it needs to add fractions of the last item to fill the rest of the knapsack to the fullest.

-e) Know how many items are in the optimally packed knapsack, their total value, and how much room is left in the knapsack.
+e) Find how many items are in the optimally packed knapsack, their total value, and how much room is left in the knapsack.
 So introduce variables: count, totalvalue, and spareweight, and constrain them to answer those questions.